Luke Raley Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in the league.

-- The Rangers have the 11th-ranked team ERA across all league pitching staffs (3.99).
+- The Rangers' 3.97 team ERA ranks 11th among all MLB pitching staffs.

-- Rangers pitchers combine to allow 102 home runs (1.1 per game), the 10th-fewest in the league.

-- Dunning (8-2) gets the starting nod for the Rangers in his 13th start of the season.
-He's put together a 2.93 ERA in 92 2/3 innings pitched, with 59 strikeouts.

-- In his last outing on Sunday, July 9 against the Washington Nationals, the righty went 5 2/3 innings, giving up four earned runs while surrendering seven hits.
+- His last appearance came on Thursday, July 6 against the Boston Red Sox, when the right-hander tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.